ibejalon/udacity-capstone/README.md

 # Udacity-Capstone
-This project is to Build a CI/CD pipeline for Microservices Application using rolling deployment in Jenkins by installing Blue Ocean plugs-in to complete CI/CD deployement
+This project is to Build a CI/CD pipeline for Microservices Application using rolling deployment in Jenkins by installing Blue Ocean plugs-in to complete CI/CD deployment

 CloudFormation was used to create the Infrastructure as Code.
 The following resources were created VPC, Internet Gateway, Route Table, Subnet, EC2,Security group , Jenkins-Instance, and eks-cluster

-# To Deploy
+## To Deploy

 Create a VPC to deploy EKS cluster with the **amazon-eks-vpc.yaml** script _./create.bat stack-name amazon-eks-vpc.yaml_